 Trends Accelerating the Use of AI in Supply Chain and Logistics

 An increasing amount of data isn’t the only trend contributing to the development of AI.
-In fact, there is a wide range of other important factors driving the trend, including computer power and speed, algorithmic advancements, and increasing AI system access to big data.These three trends are driving the spread and adoption of artificial intelligence in business... #bigdata #processing #algorithms - and it is impacting logistics and supply chain...
+In fact, there is a wide range of other important factors driving the trend, including computer power and speed, algorithmic advancements, and increasing AI system access to big data.These three trends are driving the spread and adoption of artificial intelligence in business and supply chain management... #bigdata #processing #algorithms - and it is impacting logistics and supply chain...
 Click To Tweet

 Computing Power and Speed

 The rapid development of computers enables companies to incorporate AI into their operations because the latter required significant breakthroughs in processing power and efficiency.
 For example, one of these breakthroughs was the development of GPUs (Graphical Processing Units), which expanded the typical functions of CPUs.

 Supply chain and logistics companies produce, and can use, a lot of data, and AI requires significant volumes of it to show its full power.
 In the past several years, some new types of data have emerged, and in addition to an ever-increasing pace of data creation, they finally supply AI, and particularly machine learning algorithms, with enough juice to work to its fullest potential.